Welcome to the New Shape Of Our College

 Centres of Excellence are thematically aligned and leveraged against external funding.
 We want to enhance those Centres that we already have in MVLS and make investments in other Centres that will play a key role in realising our strategies and tackling societal issues.
 More detail on the Centres are included in the Research Strategy.
 Centres for Excellence will be embedded within Schools but have nodes in other areas to enable collaboration.
 The Centres will spur research excellence within Schools and play a pivotal role in delivering our Research Strategy.
 We will publish more information on Centres for Excellence shortly.

-Each School will have a Director for each of our new strategies.
-The Directors will be responsible for the development and delivery of the thematic strategy for their School.
+All Schools have a Director for each of our new strategies.
+The Directors are responsible for the development and delivery of the thematic strategy for their School, and respective links with the wider College.
 They will work closely with other Directors and the respective Dean.
-The role descriptions for the School Directors of Research, Education, and Innovation, Engagement and Enterprise are currently being developed and will be publicised soon.
+A list of the Directors is available under the ‘Thematic Directors for each strategy’ section above.

 Cultural change will be required to enable benefits from the structural changes.
 How will the College ensure cultural changes are made?